ramsey/conventional-commits/README.md

 ```

 ### Preparing Commit Messages

+You can set up this library to prompt you to prepare commit messages when you
+use `git commit`!

 To use the CaptainHook plugin to prepare commit messages according to the
 Conventional Commits specification, add the following to the `prepare-commit-msg`